yiisoft/view/docs/basic-functionality.md

 view file `/path/to/views/blog/posts.php`.
 However, if you enable theming as shown above, the view file `/path/to/views/themes/basic/views/blog/posts.php` will be rendered instead.

-In addition to view files, themes can contain images, CSS styles, JS scripts and other assets.
+In addition to view files, themes could contain images, CSS styles, JS scripts and other assets.
-In order to have access to these assets in the view, two more optional parameters should be passed when creating an instance of the `Yiisoft\View\Theme`:
+In order to have access to these assets in a view, two more optional parameters should be passed when creating an instance of the `Yiisoft\View\Theme`:

 ```php